International School of Toulouse

-The International School of Toulouse is a private, international day school for boys and girls aged 3 to 18.
+The International School of Toulouse (IST) is a private, co-educational international day school for students aged 2.5 to 18.
+It is accredited by the International Baccalaureate Organisation, the Council of International Schools, and the NEASC.
+It follows the IB's Primary Years Programme (PYP) and its Diploma Programme (DP).
+Its Middle School follows a bespoke programme and Grades 9 and 10 follow the IGCSE programme.
+Instruction is in English, with French lessons at all levels for all students.

 It was founded in 1999 by Airbus Mobility, a wholly owned subsidiary of Airbus SAS, with the aim to facilitate the global mobility of the company's workforce.
 The school also admits students whose parents are not sponsored by the Airbus Mobility program, subject to the payment of an annual tuition fee.

 It is located in Colomiers, near Toulouse, in the Haute Garonne department of France.

 History

 The school was founded in 1999 after the aeronautics industry in nearby Blagnac expanded.
 The school is sponsored by Airbus, with the aim of facilitating the mobility of their employees from all over the world.

-Tuition and Fees

-Although the school is intended principally to serve the educational needs of children of sponsored Airbus employees who transfer to Toulouse, other children may be accepted to the school on a tuition-paying basis, subject to available space and evaluation of their suitability.
+It hosts an annual open day for the benefit of families considering the school for their children.